scientific-python/scientific-python.org/content/summits/developer/2025-Autumn/_index.md

 ## Funding

-Unlike previous years, participation costs for this year's summit are covered only for those invited as part of the special track on statistics (for that, we have targeted grant funding).
+Unfortunately, this year we do not have any dedicated funding to cover participants travel and accommodation costs.

-Project maintainers, please reach out to your individual projects to determine whether they have funds to sponsor your attendance.
+Project maintainers, please reach out to your individual projects or employers to determine whether they have funds to sponsor your attendance.

 ## Logistics

-We have space for 40 participants for three days and four nights.
+We have space for 25 participants for three days and four nights.
 This will be an invite-only event that requires upfront agreement to:
 (a) take part in at least one pre-summit planning meeting, (b) collaborate with fellow participants on a work plan,